atsheehan/curriculum/lessons/associations/associations.md

 #### Enter the Blogosphere

 Let's create a new Sinatra app.
-You can use the [Sinatra Active Record Starter Kit](https://github.com/LaunchAcademy/sinatra-activerecord-starter-kit) as a base for your app.
+You can use the [Sinatra ActiveRecord Starter Kit](https://github.com/LaunchAcademy/sinatra-activerecord-starter-kit) as a base for your app.
 Follow the instructions in the [Getting Started](https://github.com/LaunchAcademy/sinatra-activerecord-starter-kit#getting-started) section of the README, calling your app "blog".

 **Hint: Don't forget to create your database with `rake db:create` after configuring your database.**